 - Christian Light Education for Math – My preferred math curriculum if you’re looking for something straightforward and not online.
 Uses a spiral approach and lots of practice.
 Just delete extra problems if you think there’s too much.

-- Hands-0n Activities – It’s helpful to reinforce math concepts as needed using manipulative (like legos, snap cubes, etc.) and youtube videos.
+- Hands-on Activities – It’s helpful to reinforce math concepts as needed using manipulative (like legos, snap cubes, etc.) and youtube videos.

 - Nature Study – For science we don’t do independent or formal science until later grades.
 Instead we use resources like the Handbook of Nature Study, the Burgess nature books, and YouTube video playlists we find that go along with them.
-We’ll do nature studies on our own (you can see my planned rotation here) as well as using No Sweat Nature Study LIVE membership.
+We’ll do nature studies on our own as well as using No Sweat Nature Study LIVE membership.